Capitals snap Maple Leafs' 4-game win streak, 4-1

+TORONTO (AP) -- The Washington Capitals showed Toronto why they are on the verge of clinching their second straight Presdidents' Trophy.

-TORONTO (AP) -- Lars Eller and Kevin Shattenkirk gave Washington a two-goal lead halfway through the game, and the Capitals cruised to a 4-1 win over Toronto on Tuesday night, snapping the Maple Leafs' four-game winning streak.
+Lars Eller and Kevin Shattenkirk gave Washington a two-goal lead halfway through the game, and the Capitals cruised to a 4-1 win over the Maple Leafs on Tuesday night for their eighth win in nine games.

 Nate Schmidt and Tom Wilson also scored for Washington and Philipp Grubauer stopped 27 shots.
-The Capitals, winners of eight of their last nine, moved closer to clinching the top spot in the Eastern Conference and the Presidents' Trophy with the league's best record.
+The Capitals moved closer to clinching the top spot in the Eastern Conference and the Presidents' Trophy with the league's best record.
 However, Pittsburgh's win over Columbus prevented them from doing so.

+''I thought we came out and played with purpose,'' Washington coach Barry Trotz said. ''The only disappointment I had is we took a late penalty and (Grubauer) didn't get the shutout. ...
+A real good effort for us against a really good team.''

 Mitch Marner scored his 19th of the season, spoiling Grubauer's shutout bid with a power-play goal with 1:08 to go.
-Curtis McElhinney finished with 34 saves for the Maple Leafs, who lost for just the second time in nine games.
+Curtis McElhinney finished with 34 saves for the Maple Leafs, who had won four straight and seven of eight.

+Toronto was coming off a win at Buffalo the previous night and Washington last played on Sunday.

+''We benefited from them playing last night, I think,'' Trotz said. ''Them and Buffalo have a pretty good rivalry and those games are pretty intense.''

 Toronto lost center Brian Boyle to an upper-body injury, possibly from a hard collision with Wilson in the first period.